The King, Rafael Nadal: Reactions to Spaniard's 14th French Open title

 French Open Final, Rafael Nadal vs Casper Ruud as it happened: Nadal wins 22nd Grand Slam title

-Nadal won the last 11 games of the final and is now two Slams ahead of old rivals Novak Djokovic and Roger Federer with Sunday’s victory coming against all the odds.
+Nadal won the last 11 games of the match and is now two Slams ahead of old rivals Novak Djokovic and Roger Federer after Sunday’s victory.

 Here are reactions to Nadal’s win:

-Nadal, the oldest winner in Paris since a 34-year-old Andre Gimeno in 1972, had not been certain of taking part after a chronic left foot injury, which has plagued him throughout his career, flared up again.
+Nadal, the oldest winner in Paris since a 34-year-old Andres Gimeno in 1972, had not been certain of taking part after a chronic left foot injury, which has plagued him throughout his career, flared up again.

 He also needed the best part of a gruelling 12 hours to see off Felix Auger-Aliassime, Novak Djokovic and Alexander Zverev in the previous three rounds.